khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 ### Chapter 2 - Classifying with k-Nearest Neighbors

-k-Nearest Neighbors (kNN) works like this:

-* We have an existing set of example data, our training set.
-* We have labels for all of this data—we know what class each piece of the data should fall into.
-* When we’re given a new piece of data without a label, we compare that new piece of data to the existing data, every piece of existing data.
-* We then take the most similar pieces of data (the nearest neighbors) and look at their labels.
-* We look at the top k most similar pieces of data from our known dataset; this is where the k comes from (k is an integer and it’s usually less than 20).
-* Lastly, we take a majority vote from the k most similar pieces of data, and the majority is the new class we assign to the data we were asked to classify.

 **Pros:** High accuracy, insensitive to outliers, no assumptions about data.

 **Cons:** Computationally expensive, requires a lot of memory.